 5) TYPICAL DISHES

 I was personally impressed with a typical dish of the area that I tried in a restaurant in Calasetta, it is called Pilau e Fregola , it is nothing but our Sardinian fregola with tomato and spider crab, probably the best fregola dish I have ever tasted.
 This also makes us understand how in this peninsula we live above all from fishing and that therefore the typical seafood dishes derive from locally caught fish of excellent quality.
 The Catalan lobster , despite the recipe comes from Aghero, has now become an integral part of the local culinary tradition.
-Not only to see, but also to taste in Sant'Antioco, like the spaghetti with bottarga and the bluefin tuna alla carlofortina , here there are in fact centuries-old tuna traps but also Sardinian cuisine dishes are well appreciated, such as lamb with local artichokes , cold cuts and cheeses and stuffed snails for example.
+Not only to see, but also to taste in Sant'Antioco, like the spaghetti alla bottarga and bluefin tuna alla carlofortina, here there are in fact centuries-old tuna traps but Sardinian cuisine is also very welcome, such as lamb with local artichokes, salami and cheeses and stuffed snails for example.